onflow/flow-go/pkg/language/docs/language.md

 // named `id` and a variable field named `balance`.
 //
 // Both fields are initialized through the initializer
 //
+// The public modifier is used here to allow these fields to be
+// read in outer scopes.
+Access control will be explained
+// in a later section.
+//
 struct Token {
     pub let id: Int